emmajanedrews/base-template/_posts/2017-11-14-if-youre-going-to-list-in-2018-you-can-start-preparing-now.md

 Freshening your landscape so that it’s ready to be tackled in the spring will really help.

-There are a number of other, larger projects you might want to take on, as well.
+There are a number of other, larger projects you might want to take on.
 Bathroom and kitchen remodels are two of the most popular renovations you might make, but I recommend seeking the advice of a professional before taking on any major projects.
 You don’t want to overimprove for the neighborhood.

-**Having a conversation with your agent now about which projects to tackle before you list, you’ll be better prepared to sell in 2018.**
+**Having a conversation with your agent now about which projects to tackle before you list will help you be better prepared to sell in 2018.**

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.